Paris Photo 2022

 Top six fair highlights

-Selected by Alex Merola
+Selected by Alessandro Merola

 Within the Grand Palais Éphémère, Paris Photo 2022 is now underway.
 This year’s offerings are more diverse and demanding than ever, making it a great litmus test for what is going on in the medium today.
-Here are six standout displays from the fair’s 25th edition – selected by 1000 Words Assistant Editor, Alex Merola.
+Here are six standout displays from the fair’s 25th edition – selected by 1000 Words Assistant Editor, Alessandro Merola.

 1. Boris Mikhailov, The Theatre of War, Second Act, Time Out